dinamite-toolkit/dinamite-toolkit.github.io/_pages/home.md

 We store our logs in a filesystem, and then process them with our *link* binary trace toolkit.

 You don't need all the access information?
-Head over to our Instrumentation Filtering *link* page, where you can learn how to selectively instrument only the things you're interested in.
+Head over to our [Instrumentation Filtering](user-guide/#instrumentation-filtering) page, where you can learn how to selectively instrument only the things you're interested in.

 In our [Technical Articles](/tech-articles/) section we will write about case studies, new tools we develop and interesting